-Credit Sesame launches new digital bank account ‘Sesame Cash’
+Credit Sesame launches new digital bank account Sesame Cash

-Credit Sesame, the California-founded credit and loan finder, has announced it’s launching a new digital banking account called Sesame Cash.
+Credit Sesame, a California-founded credit and loan finder, has launched a new digital banking account called Sesame Cash.
 The account is underpinned by Community Federal Savings Bank, an FDIC member.

 Read next: Visa teams up with Nigeria’s Paga